kometolabs/ai-sdk-comparison/README.md

 The same provider and model (Anthropic Claude Sonnet 3.5) is used in all examples for better comparison.

-Meet Amy.
-She is a friendly young lady, which can discuss everyday news and provide weather forecast (through a Tool call).

 ## Installation

 Clone the repo: